ALUMNI RESIDENT ARTISTS

 - Deepen understandings of race, class, gender, and sexualities, as well as their interconnections and implications

-Resident artists are given the opportunity to realize a specific project, drawing on the University of Chicago's resources including: its spaces and workshops, faculty and student body, practice and performance space, and libraries and research centers.
-During the course of their residencies, artists develop, advance, and disseminate their work; deepen individual practices through critique, public engagement, and skills and knowledge sharing; and create space for personal inquiry and collaborative relationships to flourish.
+Resident artists are given the opportunity to realize a specific project, drawing on the University of Chicago's resources including: its labs and workshops; faculty and student body; practice and performance space; and archives, libraries, research centers, and special collections.
+During the course of their residencies, artists develop, advance, and disseminate their work; deepen individual practices through critique, public engagement, and skills- and knowledge-sharing; and create space for personal inquiry and collaborative relationships to flourish.